copsTvFan/cops-episode-guide/guide.md

 "Dog Treats and Delinquents"

-- A repeat offender takes the police on a bumpy ride.
+- (Nye County, NV -- 12:37 AM Vehicle Pursuit) South Area Command.
+Sgt.
+David Boruchowitz.
+A repeat offender takes the police on a bumpy ride.
+TODO: Add other officers.
-- A deputy schools a couple of teens after he discovers them in a parked car.
+- TODO.
+A deputy schools a couple of teens after he discovers them in a parked car.
-- A woman is shocked when deputies reveal her brother's secret.
+- TODO.
+A woman is shocked when deputies reveal her brother's secret.

 ### S30E03